aliaydin96/aliaydin96.github.io/about.md

 permalink: /about/
 ---

 I am Ali AYDIN.
-Currently, I am working at Aselsan as analog design engineer.
+Currently, I am working at Aselsan as Analog Design Engineer.
 Also, I am interested in software things which are web development, android application and machine learning.
 I open this web page in order to create my own website and also to share my works.

 ### More Information

-I graduate from Middle East Technical University at Agust 2019.
+I graduated from Middle East Technical University at Agust 2019.
 I have studied at Electrical and Electronics Engineering.

 ### Contact me